healthy-chicken-saladeers/rag_detective/docs/api-service-documentation.md

 # FastAPI Service

-This repository contains a Dockerized FastAPI service which is intended to be deployed with Google Cloud Platform's Vertex AI.
+This repository contains a Dockerized FastAPI service which is intended to be deployed with Google Cloud Platform.
+It calls endpoints which access our Weaviate server as well as our Google Vertex AI deployed BERT model's API.

 ## Files